Guidelines for the Management of Intermittent Claudication

 Modification of Vascular Risks - Including smoking cessation, lifestyle modification, statins, anti-platelets and screening and management of diabetes and high blood pressure.

 Supervised Exercise - Requires patients to attend the BRI twice weekly for 12 weeks.
-Referrals can be made to the Vascular Clinical Nurse Specialist team via e-referral.
+Referrals can be made to the Vascular Clinical Nurse Specialist team via e-referral who will refer on to this clinic if appropriate.

 Unsupervised Exercise -This involves advice to exercise for approximately 30 minutes, three to five times per week, walking until the onset of symptoms, then resting to recover.
 Further information can be found in this Intermittent Claudication patient leaflet.